pjpnd/windows10-stig-fixes/README.md

-# Win10 Registry Fixes
+# Some notes:

-Script suite should be run in an elevated PowerShell session.
-The script assumes there exists a .csv file named "win10-stig-reg.csv" within the same directory.
+The script suite should always be run in an elevated PowerShell session to avoid permission conflicts.
+The script assumes there exists a corresponding .csv file within the same directory.
+The up-to-date, maintained .csv is included within this repository.
+A custom .csv can obviously be created, in which case the script will require the following headers to function:

+-ValueName
+-RegPath
+-PropType
+-Value